mevansam/terraform/website/source/docs/providers/cf/r/users.html.markdown

 ## Example Usage

-The following example imports users in bulk from a csv file and validates each using the given LDAP query.
+The following example imports users in bulk and validates each using the given LDAP query.
 Any user that does not validate against the LDAP query will be added as a UAA user.

 ```
 resource "cf_users" "admin-service-user" {